 Desert Tortoise Research Natural Area

-The Desert Tortoise Research Natural Area (DTRNA) is 39.5 square miles of prime natural habitat set aside for the desert tortoise, the official California State Reptile.
+The Desert Tortoise Research Natural Area (DTRNA) is 39.5 square miles of prime natural habitat set aside for the local wild population of desert tortoise, the official California state reptile.
 The preserve boasts a rich flora and fauna representative of the intricate Mojave Desert ecosystem.
 In 1980, the Bureau of Land Management, U.S. Department of Interior, recognized the significance of the DTRNA by designating it an “Area of Critical Environmental Concern” and as a “Research Natural Area”.
 There is no cost to visit the Desert Tortoise Research Natural Area but donations are greatly appreciated!

 The Desert Tortoise Research Natural Area lies in the northwestern Mojave Desert on the western edge of the Rand Mountains in eastern Kern County.
 It is northeast of California City- a two-hour drive north from Los Angeles or east from Bakersfield.